ethan-ignatius/ethan-ignatius/README.md

 🧑‍💻 As an iOS Engineer at Georgia Tech iOS Club

-💻 Various programming projects including mobile apps, AI, and machine learning
+💻 Various programming projects including innovative mobile apps in health, social and gaming, AI navigation tech, and machine learning

 🌱 I am currently learning or have experience in:  Java, Python, TypeScript, JavaScript, Swift, C++, SQL, NoSQL, Assembly